It’s now South Australia’s whale-watching season. Start planning your next coastal road trip with these tips.

 Whales can be also spotted in areas along Eyre Peninsula such as Thorny Passage Marine Park at Sleaford Bay and Nuyts Archipelago at Fowlers Bay.

-Or if you’re ready for a true blue road trip experience then pack up the car and enjoy a scenic 12-hour drive from Adelaide to the Head of the Bight.
-You’ll be amazed by the number of southern right whales nursing their young beneath the viewing platforms at the Whale Watching Centre.
+When they’re back on deck – and if you’re up for a true blue road trip experience – why not pack up the car and enjoy the scenic 12-hour drive from Adelaide?
+You’ll be amazed by the number of southern right whales nursing their young beneath the viewing platforms.

 Whales to see by the seashore